davisanderson11/jspsych-app/TUTORIAL.md

 #### For iOS (Mac only):
 1. **Install Xcode**
    - Download from Mac App Store (free)
+   - Navigate to Simulators and Devices
-   - Install may take 1-2 hours
+   - Install iOS 18.5 (may take 1-2 hours)
    - Accept license agreements

 2. **Install Command Line Tools**